 - Children generally ingest lead-contaminated soil and house dust at higher rates than adults because of mouthing and hand-to-mouth behaviors.

-- Children who exhibit pica, a compulsive hand-to-mouth behavior and repeated eating of nonfood items, are at greatest risk.
+- Children who exhibit pica, a compulsive hand-to-mouth behavior and repeated eating of non-food items -not considered pathologic in infants and toddlers up to 2 years of age-, are at greatest risk.

 - Children have a higher breathing rate than adults, breathing in a greater volume of air per pound.

 - Being shorter than adults, children are more likely to breathe lead-contaminated dust and soil as well as lead-containing fumes close to the ground.

 - The percent of lead absorbed in the gut, especially in an empty stomach, is estimated to be as much as 5 to 10 times greater in infants and young children than in adults [Ziegler et al. 1978 as cited in ATSDR 1999; James et al. 1985; Chamberlain et al. 1978; Alexander et al. 1974].

 - Gastrointestinal absorption of lead in children is increased by deficiencies in

 - Zinc [Mahaffey 1990, as cited in AAP 1993].